Skip to main content

 For medium skin tones, it’s best to build color gradually rather than applying a ton of pigment all at once.
 Highly pigmented or very dark colors can sometimes look stark, so starting with a light hand is key.
 Tap any excess powder off your brush before it touches your skin.
 Apply a sheer wash of color first, then slowly add thin layers until you reach your desired intensity.
 This method gives you complete control over the final look and prevents the shadow from appearing heavy or cakey.
 It ensures a beautifully blended, dimensional result that enhances your features gracefully.

-Pick the Right Finish: Matte, Shimmer, or Satin?
+Choosing a Finish: Matte, Shimmer, or Satin?

 The finish of your eyeshadow adds another layer of dimension to your look.
 Matte shadows are perfect for creating depth in the crease and are great for everyday wear.
 Shimmers and metallics catch the light beautifully, making them ideal for the center of the lid to make your eyes pop.
 Satin finishes offer a subtle, elegant sheen that’s somewhere in between.
 For cool undertones, try shimmery plums, silvers, and cool browns.
 If you have warm undertones, you’ll glow in rich golds, bronzes, and coppers.
 Our Nude Envie eyeshadows come in a variety of finishes so you can mix and match to create your perfect look.